 As a sign of the times, Baskins and Robbins are now releasing their first ever vegan ice creams.
 I’m looking forward to trying some soon.

 This book came out in the early 70’s.
 It was before its time, one of the first books to highlight the hugely negative impact of meat production on the environment.
 It is also filled with meat-free recipes and tips on a healthier diet.
 Frances argued for ‘environmental vegetarianism’ and veganism naturally takes this further in the right direction.
 The book also highlighted issues like world hunger and how it is affected by our still highly ineffective food policies.

 It can be baffling and frustrating to read this book and know that we’ve been talking about the same issue for over 50 years.
 I think one major issue is that we just aren’t offered the correct information about the environmental impact of our dietary choices.

-Going vegan or choosing to eat more plant-based meals minimises the support for large-scale animal agriculture, which is the number one source of global warming, much more destructive than the entire transport industry put together!
+Going vegan or choosing to eat more plant-based meals minimises the support for large-scale animal agriculture.
 This is a contentious issue but gradually, the true impact of animal agriculture is being understood.
 Environmental issues like these certainly influenced my reasons for becoming a vegan and cooking planet-friendly foods.